ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/smart_contracts/ink.md

 1. Rust and Cargo (latest stable version)
 2. cargo-contract CLI tool (v5.0.3 or newer)
-3. Ensure HRMP channels are open between your parachain and the IDN
+3. Ensure [bidirectional HRMP channels are open](https://substrate.stackexchange.com/questions/5445/how-to-open-hrmp-channels-between-parachains) between your parachain and the IDN

 ### Usage

 To use the IDN Client library in your contract:

-1. Create a new contract `cargo contract new my_contract`
+1. Create a new contract `cargo contract new your_contract`

-2. Add the dependency to your `Cargo.toml`:
+2. Add the `idn-contracts` dependency to your `Cargo.toml`:

 ```toml
 [dependencies]